gkarakou/systemd-denotify/README.md

 By default this class is not started.
 However one can start it by editing the systemd-notify.py and uncommenting the last two lines.
 If you have already run INSTALL.sh the file is located at /usr/local/bin/systemd-notify.py

-On a fedora 21 installation it depends on these libraries(Note that on other linux distributions these names could be different)

 DEPENDENCIES

+On a fedora 21 installation it depends on these libraries(On other linux distributions these names could be different):

 --------------------
 python-systemd
 python-dbus